nedbat/coveragepy/doc/branch.rst

 far right showing branch destination line numbers that were not exercised.

 The XML report produced by ``coverage xml`` also includes branch information, including separate statement and branch coverage percentages.
-Each line is annotated with

 How it works